Fulton Mall (Fresno): Reintroducing traffic

-In 2002, a city redevelopment agency presented a plan to the City Council proposing to return auto traffic to the Fulton Mall.
+In 2002, a city redevelopment agency presented a plan to the city council proposing to return auto traffic to the Fulton Mall.
 The move was opposed by a group of citizens called the Downtown Fresno Coalition.
-In 2006, the City Council called for another study of the Fulton Mall so that a decision could be made but the standoff only intensified.
+In 2006, the city council called for another study of the Fulton Mall so that a decision could be made but the standoff only intensified.

-In 2008, the preservationist citizens group prepared a nomination of the Fulton Mall to the National Register of Historic Places in an effort to block or complicate the reintroduction of cars.
-The mall was deemed eligible for the register of historic places but was not placed on the register due to objections from the city administration and a majority of the property owners.
+In 2008, the preservationist citizens group prepared a nomination of the Fulton Mall to the National Register of Historic Places (NRHP) in an effort to block or complicate the reintroduction of cars.
+The mall was deemed eligible for the NRHP but was not listed due to objections from the city administration and a majority of the property owners.

 Mayor Ashley Swearengin commissioned a plan which included three options for renovating the mall.
 Two of the options returned car traffic with varying degrees of preservation of the existing mall features and amenities.
 The third option kept the mall pedestrian free.

 In September 2013, the City of Fresno received a $15.9 million TIGER Grant from the US Department of Transportation to reintroduce traffic to Fulton.
 On February 27, 2014, the Fresno City Council decided the fate of Fulton Mall with a 5–2 vote in favor of putting traffic back on Fulton street while preserving as much of the character of the original design as possible.

 A groundbreaking ceremony was held on March 3, 2016.
 The $20 million project was completed in October 2017 and the reopening was attended by mayor Lee Brand, former mayor Swearengin, representative Jim Costa and others.